Building smart products for fun — experiments at the edge of AI and product thinking.

 Manual review of cervical cytology images is time-consuming and subjective.
 Automating the classification of cells into normal, dysplastic, and malignant categories can significantly improve the efficiency and consistency of pap smear screenings.

-Tovo is the unglamorous-but-essential tool I actually use — a polished native GUI wrapped around powerful CLI engines so a non-technical editor never has to touch a terminal.
-It's a study in product packaging: taking yt-dlp, FFmpeg, and Whisper and turning them into a single, resilient, paste-and-go app that handles the messy edge cases (bot walls, format merging, missing binaries) so the user doesn't have to.
+Tovo is the tool I actually use — a polished native GUI wrapped around powerful CLI and AI engines so re-voicing, captioning, and clipping a video for a new market doesn't mean touching a terminal or juggling five disconnected tools.
+It's a hands-on study in productizing an AI dubbing pipeline: voice cloning, cloud transcription, and LLM-driven clipping orchestrated into one resilient, human-in-the-loop workflow that handles the real edge cases — RTL captions, format merging, bot walls, missing binaries — so the person doing the dub doesn't have to.

 An AI-native support agent that intercepts internal IT/HR queries, answers them from proprietary documentation via RAG, and either resolves the issue instantly or routes it to the correct human queue — never guessing.
 Shipped with a full PRD.